A Proven Record of Protecting Taxpayers

 Joe's experience in government stems from his tenure as chairman of the Board of Supervisors in Upper Nazareth Township, where he led efforts to streamline and improve essential government services, such as increased police coverage, improved infrastructure and preserved open space.
 He also cut real property taxes 7 percent while eliminating all township debt and bringing more transparency to local government.
 Prior to his service in Upper Nazareth Township, Joe also served two years as a commissioner in Salisbury Township.

-Joe and his family attend Calvary Baptist Church.
+Joe and his family attend Mt.
+Bethel Church.
 He is active in his local community as a board member of Cornerstone Counseling Ministries and a member of the Nazareth YMCA.

 Joe lives in Upper Nazareth Township with his wife, Christine, and two children, Olivia and Zoey.

-• Passing historic public pension reform that will save taxpayers billions of dollars while still keeping our promise to current retirees and enrollees
+• Passed historic public pension reform that will save taxpayers billions of dollars while still keeping our promise to current retirees and enrollees

 • Providing record state funding to education – every budget Joe has supported as our Representative included more state funding for education than the year before, but still keeps in mind the needed balance between taxing and spending